 A 2016 Freedom of Information Act request sought to find answers — and got a few.
 The FBI declassified hundreds of pages of Tesla’s files.
 But could they still be holding onto Tesla’s more dangerous inventions, if they even existed?

-It’s a mystery that — like Tesla’s brilliance — endures long after his death.
+It’s a mystery that — like his brilliance — endures long after Nikola Tesla’s death.